TransDigm Group Inc.

 Accelerated defense spending, a transformational $5–7B acquisition, and a commercial aviation super-cycle drive EPS well above consensus.

-- NATO 3%+ GDP commitments accelerate defense budget growth; Stellant's electro-mechanical actuation systems win on multiple next-generation defense programs
+- NATO 3%+ GDP commitments accelerate defense budget growth; electro-mechanical actuation and proprietary aftermarket content win on next-generation defense programs

-- A transformational acquisition ($5–7B) of a business with 90%+ sole-source aftermarket content expands the platform into adjacent aerospace verticals
+- Prince & Izant integrates cleanly and a transformational acquisition ($5–7B) of a business with 90%+ sole-source aftermarket content expands the platform into adjacent aerospace verticals

 - New narrow-body aircraft programs (Boeing 737 MAX successor, Airbus A220 derivatives) lock in TDG parts for the 2040s and beyond